-We treat the whole child -- not just the disease.
 Your child receives a personalized treatment and follow-up plan that’s tailored to their needs.
-You have access to a variety of services that are designed to make your child’s experience as positive as possible and support your family throughout treatment.
+You also have access to services that are designed to make your child’s experience as positive as possible and support your family throughout treatment.

-We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
+We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Hospital and Health Center.
 This means your child won’t need to be admitted to the hospital just because they don’t feel well or need treatment over the weekend or when your doctor’s office is closed.

 You want your child to be as comfortable as possible during treatment.
 Our team focuses on managing your child’s symptoms and other aspects of treatment that affect your child’s quality of life.
 We help with pain management, supportive nutrition, relaxation techniques, and more to help your child get through treatment.
 We’re here to improve your child’s and your family’s well-being during treatment and hospitalization.